opentok/opentok-windows-sdk-samples/README.md

 This app shows how to implement a simple video call.

+### BasicVideoChatWinForms

+Similar to BasicVideoChat but using WinForms as the presentation framework.

 ### SimpleMultiparty

 This app shows how to implement a video call application with several clients.